ZaineJJ/ZaineJJ/README.md

 <br> All Installation are very easy via copy & paste.
 <br> Note, sharing your bandwidth is an unusual side gig, but it's passive money, Do your research before installing, would advice using a virtual box / docker to run these app, if you are afraid that the software might be "monitoring" your screen.

-<br> ✅Peer2Profit : https://bit.ly/SignUpPeer2Profit (Earning is decent for me)
+<br> GetGrass : https://bit.ly/GetGrassApp (New Big Thing Chrome Extension only Now.)
 <br> ✅IPRoyal Pawns: https://bit.ly/EarnWithIPRoyal (Earning is decent for me)
 <br> ✅Earn App : https://bit.ly/SignUpEarnApp (Earning is decent for me)
 <br> ✅Honey Gain : https://bit.ly/SignUpHoneygainNow (Earning is decent for me)